mgorski/DevZone/API/README.md

 Array flags may be present and represent message flags which may contain following values:

-clicktrack – clicks on links in message are counted.
+*	clicktrack – clicks on links in message are counted.
 Note that for the link to be clicktracked it must be also wrapped in Dynamic Content {{LINK}} tag.
-This behaves differently than WWW interface, where (for simplicity) all links are clicktracked when clicktrack checkbox is set. subscription_reminder – short disclaimer is added to the message content to make sure that subscriber know why they are receiving the messages. openrate – opened messages are counted (only if html content is present). google_analytics – Google Analytics code is appended to every link in message,
+This behaves differently than WWW interface, where (for simplicity) all links are clicktracked when clicktrack checkbox is set.
+*	subscription_reminder – short disclaimer is added to the message content to make sure that subscriber know why they are receiving the messages.
+*	openrate – opened messages are counted (only if html content is present).
+*	google_analytics – Google Analytics code is appended to every link in message,
 Hint: All mergewords in subject are returned as GetResponse Dynamic Content syntax.

 Hint: If type is follow-up then day_of_cycle is returned and if type is newsletter then send_on is returned.
 Those fields are not present in draft mode.

 Hint: If you need plain and HTML contents of your message use get_message_contents method.

-get_message
+####get_message<a name="ping"/>
 Get single message using MESSAGE_ID.

 Comes in handy when you need to check which message the given link belongs to.